 Stairs, stair stringers, and stair guards shall meet the requirements shown in Figure 27 through Figure 34 and Table 6 except where amended by the local jurisdiction.
 All stringers shall be a minimum of 2x12.
 Stair stringers shall not span more than the dimensions shown in Figure 28.
 If the stringer span exceeds these dimensions, then a 4x4 post may be provided to support the stringer and shorten its span length.
-The 4x4 post shall be notched and bolted to the stringer with (2) 1⁄2" diameter throughbolts with washers per Figure 8.
+The 4x4 post shall be notched and bolted to the stringer with (2) $\frac{1}{2}$ " diameter throughbolts with washers per Figure 8.
 The post shall be centered on a 12" diameter or 10" square, 6" thick footing.
-The footing shall be constructed as shown in Figure 34 and attached to the post as shown in Figure 12.
+The footing shall be constructed as shown in Figure 12.
 An intermediate landing may also be provided to shorten